mahedikd/mahedikd/README.md

-### 🐼 About Me :
+### 👋 About Me:

-Currently, I'm working as a Full Stack developer at Jannat IT.
-Besides that, I love to develop my skills in Fullstack web development (MERN, Django).
-Other than that, I am a Freelance Web Developer at Fiverr.
+I'm a dedicated Full Stack Developer who currently works at Jannat IT.
+My experience is in full-stack web development, specifically the MERN stack and Django.
+I also work as a Freelance Web Developer, I enjoy working on a variety of projects and expanding my skill set.

 ### 😎 Skillset :